marcmylemans/marcmylemans.github.io/_posts/2025-10-16-Proxmox_PDM.md

 ## What Is Proxmox Datacenter Manager?

 PDM is a central management platform that connects to your existing Proxmox VE installations and displays a unified dashboard.
-It’s not a replacement — it works *with* your Proxmox nodes and clusters to make management easier.
+It’s not a replacement, it works *with* your Proxmox nodes and clusters to make management easier.

 Key features:
 - Unified dashboard for all nodes and clusters